Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl - NewsBreak

 Born in Macon, Perdue was a business consultant and then an executive at companies shifting clothing production to Asia.
 He became CEO of Reebok, textile firm PillowTex and discount retailer Dollar General.
 The cousin of former governor and U.S. Agriculture Secretary Sonny Perdue, David Perdue was elected to the Senate in 2014, beating Democrat Michelle Nunn.

 Aside from Trump’s displeasure with Kemp, it’s unclear what Perdue’s platform will be.
-In with Gainesville radio station WDUN-AM, he talked about education as a possible issue, and contrasted Trump economy to Biden’s “maniacal spending.”
+In an interview last month with Gainesville radio station WDUN-AM, he talked about education as a possible issue, and contrasted Trump economy to Biden’s “maniacal spending.”
 But he seemed to circle back to hard feelings over Trump’s electoral loss, saying Biden won in a “questioned election.”

 “We have a divided party in Georgia right now.
 Forget about me, it’s divided,” Perdue said.
 “And a lot of people feel like that the people in power haven’t fought for them, and caved in to a lot of things back in 2020 that didn’t have to be done.”

-Perdue joins in Georgia Republican primaries, including Herschel Walker running against Democratic Sen. Raphael Warnock, state Sen. Burt Jones running for lieutenant governor and Rep. Jody Hice running for secretary of state.
+Perdue joins a slate of Trump-backed candidates in Georgia Republican primaries, including Herschel Walker running against Democratic Sen. Raphael Warnock, state Sen. Burt Jones running for lieutenant governor and Rep. Jody Hice running for secretary of state.

 Other Republicans have already been trying to challenge Kemp, including former Democrat Vernon Jones and GOP activist Kandiss Taylor.
 Jones, who had courted Trump’s endorsement, called Kemp and Perdue “two peas in a pod” on Sunday.